Religion and Science

 - Dhanani, Alnoor, 2002, “Islam”, in Science and Religion: A Historical Introduction, Gary B. Fengren (ed.), Baltimore and London: Johns Hopkins University Press, pp. 73–92.

-- Draper, John, 1874, History of the Conflict between Science and Religion, New York: Appleton.
+- Draper, John, 1874, History of the Conflict between Religion and Science, New York: Appleton.

 - Durkheim, Émile, 1915, The Elementary Forms of the Religious Life: A Study in Religious Sociology (translated by J.W.
 Swain), London: Allen & Unwin.